coderade/coderade.io-blog/content/post/es6/const-and-let.md

 So it's allowed us to reassign a let before it was declared and it's also hoisted the variable, just like with var.

-Now, remember that on the chart on the begin of the post said that const and let, that neither of them were hoisted.
+Now, remember that on the chart on the begin of the artivle said that const and let, that neither of them were hoisted.
 Well, it seems like let got hoisted here.

 That's because I'm testing inside a function that's being run inside a module,